 We made the following key observations related to the few RQs - the demographics such as age and gender play a key role in the proclivity to post distracted driving content.
 Further, we also discovered that there exists spatial and temporal patterns in distracted driving content behavior posting across cities.
 We hypothesize that the insights derived from this study can be used to design targeted intervention and educational campaigns to curb such risk-taking behavior.

-Acknowledgements We are very thankful to Bogdan Vasilescu for his comments on the draft.
+Acknowledgements We are very thankful to Bogdan Vasilescu for his comments on the draft, and Momin Malik for initial discussions on this topic.
 We are also very thankful to the anonymous reviewers for their thoughtful suggestions and comments.